Tortus-exe/Tortus-exe.github.io/assets/cantonese/sentences.md

 No conjugations, no tenses, and no real rules other than where you put words.
 Easy!
 So, how do we string words together?

 Cantonese sentences follow a SVO pattern.
 That is, Subject-Verb-Object.
 In layman's terms, it is the exact same as English.
-If in English you would say \"I went to the store\", you would say \"我去咗鋪頭\" in Cantonese.
-Since the word order is the same, \"我\" means \"I\", \"去咗\" means \"went\", and \"鋪頭\" means \"store\".
+If in English you would say "I went to the store", you would say "我去咗鋪頭" in Cantonese.
+Since the word order is the same, "我" means "I", "去咗" means "went", and "鋪頭" means "store".
 Easy!

 Here are some useful words: